cassidyjames/cassidyjames.github.io/dippi.md

 ## Made for elementary OS

-Dippi is designed and developed for elementary OS.
+Dippi is designed and developed on and for elementary OS.
 [Get it on AppCenter](https://appcenter.elementary.io/com.github.cassidyjames.dippi) for the best experience.
 You can also grab the [source code on GitHub](https://github.com/cassidyjames/dippi).

+## Available for Ubuntu & Pop!\_OS

+Dippi works on Ubuntu, Pop!\_OS, and most derivative OSes. .deb files for 16.04+ are available [here](http://packages.elementary.io/appcenter/pool/main/c/com.github.cassidyjames.dippi/).
+Alternatively, you can grab the [source code on GitHub](https://github.com/cassidyjames/dippi).

 -----